 Reportedly, the Mt.
 Gox trustee has recently dumped over 8,200 BTC using four BTC addresses in the less than forty-eight hours ago.
 Given that the daily volumes of all cryptocurrencies are very low, it is obvious that moving even less than a billion dollars in crypto exchanges could drastically affect the market and rates.
 And while it is usual practice for sellers disposing of off thousands through an over-the-counter method to avoid affecting the prices, Mt.
 Gox trustee chose to use crypto exchanges, creating a domino effect across the exchanges.

 The trustee was ordered by Japanese authorities to sell off over 200, 000 BTC and convert to Japanese Yen in order to reimburse creditors.
 Mt.
 Gox trustee released a report in Spring this year detailing how around 34,000 to 35,000 of Bitcoin Cash and Bitcoin respectively have been sold this year.

 Zooming into each cryptocurrency, Stellar dropped 25 percent, the highest among top tens, Cardano went down 24 percent, Ripple lost 21 percent, IOTA lost 20 while Tron lost 18 percent on average.
 The losses appear to be continuing when looking at the current 24-hour change in prices.

 Bitcoin also tumbled 10 percent in the week till Friday.
 The drop marks a $1,200 drop in only five days.
 Bitcoin dropped below the $9,000 mark and to $8,511 on Friday, its lowest price of since April 20, after news that Prosecutors raided UpBit, the fourth largest cryptocurrency exchange worldwide and largest in South Korea by trading volume.
-While Bitcoin fell 5.5 percent in response to the news, Ethereum prices also responded by dropping 11 percent Thursday.
+On Thursday, while Bitcoin fell 5.5 percent in response to the news, the price of Ethereum also responded by dropping 11 percent.
 Most other cryptocurrencies also attracted a double-digit fall with Ripple going 17 percent down and EOS 19 percent.